mca91/ITEWR_DC_Course/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:8515865794
 ## Economic Growth VIII

-In light of the last couple of exercises, we continue our analysis using the dataset `ecgrowth_new` which exludes Malta.
+In light of the last couple of exercises, we continue our analysis using the dataset `ecgrowth_new` which exlcudes Malta.

 The regression model `growth_new_reg` is available in Your workspace.
 <br>